kevinsullivan/cs6501s23/README.md

 Elementary Discrete Mathematics DevOps
 ======================================

-This is the development environment for [Elementary Discrete Mathematics](https://www.computingfoundations/).
+This is the development environment for [CS6501 Spring 2023](https://www.computingfoundations/).

 The `lean_source` directory contains all of the information needed to produce one volume of Elementary Discrete Mathematics.
 Each major topic is published as a volume:
 Valid reasoning.
 Propositional logic.
 A predicate logic.
 Sets theory.
 Combinatorics.
 Probability.
 Number Theory.

-- Edit `.lean` with Avigad markup files in `lean_source`
+- Edit `.lean` with Avigad-style markup files in `lean_source`
 - From root directory, `lean_source/mkall.sh` generates `.rst` files
   - in `source.` for the book
-  - an exercise file and a solution file for each section (KS: where?)
+  - an exercise file and a solution file for each section

-◊
 Have [Sphinx and ReadTheDocs](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/install.html).

 The following files are maintained by hand: